KennthShang/CHERRY/README.md

 **OUTPUT**

-The format of the output file is a csv file which contain the prediction of each virus.
+The format of the output file is a csv file ("final_prediction.csv") which contain the prediction of each virus.
 Column *contig_name* is the accession from the input.

+Since the topk method is given, we cannot give the how taxaonmic tree for each prediction.
+However, we will supply a script for you to convert the prediction into a complte taxonmoy tree.
+Use the following command to generate taxonomy tree:

+    python run_Taxonomy_tree.py [--k TOPK_PRED]

+Because there are k prediction in the "final_prediction.csv" file, you need to specify the k to generate the tree.
+The output of program is 'Top_k_prediction_taxonomy.csv'.

 ### 2 Predicting virus infecting prokaryote
 If you want to predict hosts for viruses, you need to supply two kinds of inputs: